How to Organise a Conference

 Social media is an important part of conferencing today and needs to be utilised.
 Start by creating a hashtag for your conference – keep it short and sweet and include it in emails and any promotional material.
 Then actively encourage attendees to use Twitter at the conference and take the time to interact with them online.
 With a little bit of effort you can get the hashtag trending and increase awareness and engagement.

 Registering for a conference can be more complicated than it needs to be.
 Attendees can all show up at a similar time and want to pick up their lanyards and register with minimal stress.
-Organisation and clear communication is key to dealing with large volumes of people and making sure that everyone can get in and settled as quick as possible.
+Organisation and clear communication is key to dealing with large volumes of people and making sure that everyone can get in and settle as quickly as possible.
 With that in mind, it’s important to streamline the registration process.
 Firstly, you should be able to register online in advance.
-Secondly, you will need to give each attendee a lanyard along with a goodie bag.
+Secondly, you will need to give each attendee a lanyard along with a goodie bag if this is something you plan to do.
+You could even print out your lanyard at home.

 Peter-Paul Koch recommends preparing a registration desk with lanyards laid out alphabetically from A-K and another for L-Z.